The Osbournes

-The Osbournes is an American reality television program featuring the domestic life of heavy metal singer Ozzy Osbourne and his family—his wife Sharon, their daughter Kelly, and their son Jack.
+The Osbournes is an American reality television series featuring the domestic life of English heavy metal singer Ozzy Osbourne and his family— his wife Sharon, their daughter Kelly, and their son Jack.
 The series premiered on MTV on March 5, 2002, and, in its first season, was cited as the most-viewed series ever on MTV.
 The final episode aired on March 21, 2005.

+The Osbournes is considered to be a pioneering reality television series which ushered in an era of shows focusing on celebrity family life.
+The show was developed as a result of the success of the Osbourne family being featured in the September 2000 pilot episode of MTV Cribs — also focusing on celebrities, a new series (Union Jack) premiered in 2003, with Jack Osbourne interviewing famous friends (such a pastor Jack Stahl and Adam Grace), in a parallel series to The Osbournes.

 Overview

+The show was filmed from October 2001 to March 2005, and documents the daily lives of the Osbourne family, primarily in their Beverly Hills home.
 In addition to heavy metal singer Ozzy Osbourne, the show features his wife and manager Sharon, and their children Jack and Kelly.
-The Osbournes have another daughter, Aimee, who refused to participate in the show and publicly criticized her parents for their antics on the show.
+The couple's other child, Aimee, declined to participate in the show and publicly criticised her parents for their antics on the show.
 In most family photos shown on the show, she is either absent or blurred.
-The series also followed the family as they dealt with major events such as Sharon's battle with cancer and the aftermath of an ATV accident that nearly killed Ozzy.
+The series also followed the family as they dealt with major events such as Sharon's battle with colon cancer, the aftermath of a 2003 ATV accident that nearly killed Ozzy and Kelly's entry into rehab for addiction to painkillers.
+In May 2009, he confirmed in an interview on BBC Radio he was "stoned during the entire filming of The Osbournes" and would not watch the episodes for this reason.

-The theme song for the show is a cover of Ozzy's song "Crazy Train" by Lewis Lamedica, done in a jazz-swing style reminiscent of Pat Boone.